-Have you been diagnosed with Arrhythmia, or heart rhythm problems?
+Do you have Arrhythmia or heart rhythm problems?

 Buckeye Heart & Vascular Institute provides the cardiac ablation procedure for patients in a comfortable setting.
-Cardiac ablations, or heart ablations, are typically performed to address arrhythmias.
+Cardiac ablations, or heart ablations, address arrhythmias.
 A cardiac ablation scars or destroys tissue in the heart to eliminate abnormal heart rhythm.
-A cardiac ablation prevents abnormal electrical impulses from reaching the heart, therefore distributing the arrhythmia.
+A cardiac ablation prevents abnormal electrical impulses from reaching the heart, distributing the arrhythmia.

 Common Types of Arrhythmias: